swkruger/Mendix-MSGraphConnector/README.md

     ```

     An example login page and the MSSignInButton.svg image file can be downloaded from github in the resources folder.
-    IMPORTANT: If you change the default values above for the startup microflow ensure you change the href accordingly to your signin       path.
+    <b>IMPORTANT</b>: If you change the default values above for the startup microflow ensure you change the href accordingly to your signin       path.

 7. Ensure your account administration pages include a Email attribute.
 8. Enable your project security and configure the MSGraphConnector user roles.

 9. Register your application on  Microsoft App Registration Portal at https://apps.dev.microsoft.com, for more information please refer to this guide: https://developer.microsoft.com/en-us/graph/docs/concepts/auth_register_app_v2
-    <b>IMPORTANT</b>: Configure the same callback url as in the application configuration in your application.
+    <b>IMPORTANT</b>: Configure the same RedirectURL as in your application setup in step 11.

 10. Build and run your application and login as an Administrator.
 11. Navigate to the MSGraph_Administration page and complete the Application Configuration: